China accuses US of trying to block its tech development

-BEIJING (AP) — China's government on Monday accused the United States of trying to block its industrial development by alleging that Chinese mobile network gear poses a cybersecurity threat to countries rolling out new internet systems.
+BEIJING (AP) — China's government on Monday accused the United States of trying to block the country's industrial development by alleging that Chinese mobile network gear poses a cybersecurity threat to countries rolling out new internet systems.

-And in a potential blow to the U.S.'s effort to rally its allies on the issue, British media reported that the country's intelligence agencies have found it's possible to limit the security risks of using Chinese equipment in so-called 5G networks.
+And in a potential blow to the U.S.'s effort to rally its allies on the issue, British media reported that U.K. intelligence agencies found it's possible to limit the security risks of using Chinese equipment in so-called 5G networks.

 The U.S. argues that Beijing might use Chinese tech companies to gather intelligence about foreign countries.
-The Trump administration has been putting pressure on allies to shun networks supplied by Huawei Technologies, threatening the company's access to markets for next-generation wireless gear.
+The Trump administration has pressured allies to shun networks supplied by Huawei Technologies, threatening the company's access to markets for next-generation wireless gear.

 The U.S. government is trying to "fabricate an excuse for suppressing the legitimate development" of Chinese enterprises, said the spokesman for the Chinese foreign ministry, Geng Shuang.
 He accused the United States of using "political means" to interfere in economic activity, "which is hypocritical, immoral and unfair bullying."